alexa/alexa-skills-kit-sdk-for-java/docs/Developing-Your-First-Skill.rst

 Implementing the SkillStreamHandler
 -----------------------------------

 The stream handler is the entry point for your AWS Lambda function.
+Every request made by an end user to Alexa which invokes your skill will pass through this class, into your configured ``Skill`` instance, and then be forwarded to the handler approrpiate for the request.
+Some examples might be a ``HelloWorldIntentHandler``, ``HelpIntentHandler``, or a ``LaunchRequestHandler``.
+As part of the request handling process, request & response interceptors and exception handlers may also be invoked as needed and depending on your skill's configuration.

+The ``SkillStreamHandler`` is an SDK provided subclass of AWS Lambda's ``RequestStreamHandler`` that takes care of boilerplate logic for serializing and deserializing Alexa requests.
+This means that your skill's stream handler class only needs to extend the ``SkillStreamHandler`` and pass it a Skill instance configured with your handlers and other configuration.
+Once AWS Lambda is configured to use your stream handler class as its entry point, all requests will be routed through this Skill instance into the appropriate handlers.

-The following stream handler extends the SDK ``SkillStreamHandler`` class provided in the SDK, which routes all inbound requests to our skill.
-The ``HelloWorldStreamHandler`` creates an SDK ``Skill`` instance configured with the request handlers we just created.
+The following ``HelloWorldStreamHandler`` creates an SDK ``Skill`` instance configured with the request handlers we just created.

 ::